sjacob2019/Credit-Card-Fraud-Detection/README.md

 Figure 5 is the scatterplot matrix showing the relationship between the first 7 PCA components, where the red dots represent fraudulent transactions and the blue dots are genuine transactions.
 We can see although no two features can perfectly separate the two classes, each combination of the features can separate some parts of the data, which will be exploited by our models to obtain better classification performance.
 We also observe that the boundaries between the two classes are highly nonlinear.
 As a result, we expect machine learning techniques that produce nonlinear decision boundaries will have better performance in classifying the two classes.

-# Supervised Learning Method

-For this method we will be training a Neural Network to classify the data points as fraudulent or not fraudulent.
-Neural Networks work best when we have large amounts of data, often outperforming traditional machine learning algorithms [^fn2].
-Since we can use the simulator to generate as much data as we want, using a Neural Network will give us more accurate results.
-A factor that comes into play in the success of our algorithm is domain knowledge, which in traditional machine learning algorithms is used to identify features in order to reduce the complexity of the raw data and make patterns clearer to the algorithm.
-Another advantage of Neural Networks is that they also work well when there is a general lack of domain knowledge.
-This is because they learn the high-level features of the dataset in an incremental fashion [^fn2].
-Due to that, we don’t have to worry about feature engineering or domain knowledge.

 # Unsupervised Learning Method